About the Placement Exam

 You do not need to take the Placement Exam if you never took Spanish in high school (elementary or middle school do not count).
 Everyone else must take it and pre-register, even if they know they will probably fall into L1.
 If you missed the dates for the exam, talk to María Vázquez.

-3. I have two tabs for Spanish.
+1. I have two tabs for Spanish in Canvas.
 Why?

 One tab is your class section (example: SPAN110 03) and the other tab is the umbrella course (SPAN110 UMB) through which the coordinator will communicate with all Spanish 110 students.
 You only need your class tab visible; you can hide the umbrella with your old courses.